Checklist for Shelter Cove House on Sea View

 Pre-Flight / Drive and Arrival Checklist

-- Check you cars fluid levels and tires and bring a jumper cable, or, better yet, a jump-battery – this is not somewhere you want your car to break down as it’s fairly remote.
+- Fluids and Battery: Check you cars fluid levels and tires and bring a jumper cable, or, better yet, a jump-battery – this is not somewhere you want your car to break down as it’s fairly remote.
 You won’t be able to call AAA without cell service, and even if you could, it could be a long wait if you’re lucky enough to reach a tow-truck-driver willing to come down.

-- If you drive an electric car, check the nearest charging station(s) and consider bringing a charger that can run of house power – there are no charging stations in Shelter Cove.
+- Electric Cars: If you drive an electric car, check the nearest charging station(s) and consider bringing a charger that can run of house power – there are no charging stations in Shelter Cove.
 To the north, there’s one in Fortuna, and to the South, there’s one in Willits.

-- Plan to arrive before sunset for two reasons:
+- Daylight: Plan to arrive before sunset for three reasons:

 - Use lower gears for the steeper sections; you don’t want to burn out your brakes.
 There have been multiple occasions where people have pulled into the General Store parking lot on their with their brakes on fire.

 - Bring Sheets and Towels: Especially if you plan a crack-of-dawn departure, consider bringing your own sheets to avoid needing to do a morning laundry cycle.

-- Consider what activities you may want to do/avoid ahead of time (e.g. bring hiking shoes and leave bathing suits at home – you don’t want to swim in most places due to steep drop-offs, strong rip-tides and sneaker waves.
+- Consider what activities you may want to do/avoid ahead of time (e.g. bring hiking shoes and leave bathing suits at home – you don’t want to swim in most places due to steep drop-offs, strong rip-tides and sneaker waves – many have drowned here.

 - Consider the weather and bring appropriate clothing.
 There are webcams at Shelter Cove, and if you want, I can send you a picture from the ocean facing camera from the house